risul-islam-munna/video_chat/README.md

-# Testing Chat App using Socket.io, PeerJS, UUID, and Nodemon
+# Testing Video Chat App using Socket.io, PeerJS, UUID, and Nodemon

 This is a simple chat app built for testing purposes.
 It uses the Socket.io, PeerJS, UUID, and Nodemon libraries to enable real-time communication between multiple clients.
 The app is built with HTML, CSS, and JavaScript and utilizes the Socket.io library to enable real-time, bidirectional, and event-based communication between the browser and the server.